 - a higher chance of another burst aneurysm

 Risk factors and prevention

-Smoking is dangerous for anyone who has an intact aneurysm since it raises the risk of it bursting.
+Smoking is dangerous for anyone who has an intact aneurysm, since it raises the risk of it bursting.

 Stroke risk factors and prevention

-- Smoking or other tobacco use
+- smoking or other tobacco use

-- Lack of physical activity
+- lack of physical activity

-- Poor diet
+- poor diet

 Aneurysm risk factors and prevention

-The two main risk factors that increase the chances of a brain aneurysm are:
+Major risk factors that increase the chances of a brain aneurysm are: